Bardia National Park

 Getting There

-The nearest airport to Bardia National Park is Nepalgunj Airport, which is well-connected to major cities in Nepal.
-From the airport, you can hire a taxi or take a local bus to reach the park.
+The nearest airport is Nepalgunj Airport, with connections to major cities in Nepal.
+From there, you can hire a taxi or take a local bus to the park.

-If you prefer a scenic journey, you can opt for a bus or private car from Kathmandu or Pokhara.
-The drive takes approximately 10-12 hours, depending on the road conditions.
+For a scenic journey, take a bus or private car from Kathmandu or Pokhara.
+The drive takes about 10-12 hours, depending on road conditions.

 Local Transportation